 Technologies are transforming every aspect of buildings, from design and construction to management, habitation, and maintenance.
 Internet of Things (IoT)-enabled structures are increasingly smarter, offering occupants more insight and control over making their environment safer, cleaner, energy-efficient, and eco-friendly.
 Trends like working from home are making firms rethink how they use office space and homes.
-Data from smart sensors and intelligent endpoints are helping optimize resources and overcome space limitations.
+Data from smart sensors and intelligent edge devices are helping optimize resources and overcome space limitations.

 What Is a Smart Building?

 A smart building is controlled by various connected technologies that work symbiotically to create a safe, comfortable, and energy-efficient environment for those that live and work within.
 For instance, the Edge in Amsterdam is arguably the smartest office building ever built.
-It combines energy harvesting and endpoint intelligence with 28,000 sensors to optimize every aspect of the structure, from parking to desk allocation, cleaning, heating, and air quality.
+It combines energy harvesting and edge intelligence with 28,000 sensors to optimize every aspect of the structure, from parking to desk allocation, cleaning, heating, and air quality.

 Here are a few smart building technology trends we should look out for in the months ahead: